 - 5. Ability to Bracket Personal Values: Demonstrates the ability to set aside one's own values and beliefs in order to serve clients (e.g., religious, spiritual, or other personal beliefs are not sufficient to deny service to sexual or gender minority clients) - 6.
 Express thoughts and feelings in a respectful and effective manner: Student appropriately expresses positive, neutral, and negative thoughts and feelings in ways that get their point across without disrespecting, harming, intimidating, or coercing others.
 This applies to students' interactions with faculty, staff, supervisors, and their classmates.
 In conjunction with collaboration with the MA-CMHC Program Director, a course instructor and/or supervisor will determine the extent to which a students' conduct was not expressed in a respectful and effective manner.
 In other words, it is not sufficient for a student to say "I didn't mean it that way."
 Students are expected to be open to and apply all feedback from their course instructors and supervisors (see # 7: Demonstrate receptiveness to and use of constructive feedback, especially from supervisors below). - 7.
 Demonstrate receptiveness to and use of constructive feedback, especially from supervisors: Student follows all directives from supervisors, as they understand that they are practicing (i.e., counseling clients) under their supervisor's license.
 The student also displays a genuine interest and curiosity throughout the supervision process, which can include (but is not limited to) asking questions, taking notes, and using supervision appropriately. - 8.
 Take personal responsibility for learning: Based on their own volition, the student actively takes initiative and participates in all learning activities throughout the program. - 9.
 Follow through with obligations and assigned responsibilities: The student follows through on their commitments, including but not limited to timely arrivals and active participation in classes, supervision, counseling, and other areas.
 This also includes practicing self-care through giving consistent attention to one's own thoughts, feelings, and needs (e.g., physical needs, social needs, etc.).
 When experiencing related challenges, students will take appropriate action to seek support through the university and/or their own social and community resources.
 The idea is to create a healthy balance to avoid burnout, compassion fatigue, and other negative outcomes. - 10.
 Demonstrate awareness of one's impact on others: The student makes a genuine effort to learn about how they come across to others both in and out of class settings and makes adjustments when appropriate. - 11.
 Be open to ambiguity: Student demonstrates an openness to multiple interpretations and reflexivity, particularly in situations when multiple possible solutions or courses of action exist simultaneously. - 12.
-Demonstrate empathy and compassion toward others: Student displays a genuine effort to understand, respect, and relate to others' perspectives and world views, especially those that are different from their own.
+Demonstrate empathy, humility, and compassion toward others: Student displays a genuine effort to understand, respect, and relate to others' perspectives and world views, especially those that are different from their own.
+Be aware of how much space one is taking up and make room for everyone to be themselves and make different choices while also maintaining connections, communication, and ethical and professional behavior.